AzeHie/bike-app/README.md

 ABOUT JOURNEYS PAGINATION WHEN SORTING (bug):
 - Journeylist pagination is NOT currently working as expected when sorting.
 If navigated to the last page when sorting is "on" ==> throws error.
 That's something because of mongoDB memory usage limits.
 I tried to fix that issue on many different ways:
   1. MongoDB built in allowDiskUse(true) ==> No affect at all.
 That should fix it, but it did not.
 Perhaps because of free mongoDB.
   2. Find all docs from the collection and then sort them with javascripts built in sort-method.
 After that manually calculate (pageNumber x itemsPerPage) which ones should be returned to the frontend.
-Well, that takes years because of size of the data.
+Well, that takes years because of size of the data or maybe there was something wrong in my code.
+I think i'm gonna be back on this later..

-Summary: Don't navigate to the last page when journeys are sorted (:D).
+Summary: For now don't navigate to the last page when journeys are sorted (:D).
 I don't know is there any reasons to do that anyway.

 APP TESTS:
 - There some simple tests in the app.
 I'm currently learning more about testing, and i'll add more as soon as possible.